ManueGE/Raccoon/README.md

 where `converter` is a `ResponseConverter` as explained before.

-### Enqueue requests
+### Sending requests

-If we have a `Request` that return an object `User`, we can enqueue the request this way:
+If we have a `Request` that return an object `User`, we can send the request this way:

 ````
-client.enqueue(myRequest, type: User.self)
+client.request(myRequest, type: User.self)
 ````

 This will return a `Promise<User>`.